MustafaHameed/GUIDE/README.md

 ```
 Group-specific reports will be written to `reports/` and figures to `figures/`.

+After training, a feature-importance ranking is saved to `reports/feature_importance.csv`
+and a corresponding plot to `figures/feature_importance.png`.
+The script uses
+[`shap`](https://shap.readthedocs.io/) if available, otherwise falling back to
+permutation importance.

 ### Exploratory data analysis

 An exploratory analysis script generates publication-ready figures and